Legal decision on used software

 VOLUME LICENCES AND THEIR SPLIT UP LEGAL

 In a later judgement of the Higher Regional Court Frankfurt am Main in a case between Adobe and usedSoft, the further consequences of the ECJ judgement were impressively confirmed: The OLG Frankfurt decided that the ECJ judgement is also applicable to volume license agreements and their splitting.
 On 11.12.2014, the Federal Court of Justice rejected an appeal by Adobe in its entirety (Case No. I ZR 8/13).
-Thus, the judgment of the Higher Regional Court Frankfurt was confirmed in the last instance.
+Thus, the judgement of the Higher Regional Court Frankfurt was confirmed in the last instance.